Keywords

 publishing, hybrid, open-access, publisher, journal, journal impact factor

 Hybrid and gold open-access (OA) are common publishing models.
 The latter requires fees to allow full-text visibility, whereas hybrid journals offer the option to publish gold OA or for free (subscription-based) where users with access can get the full-text.
-We evaluated the impact of the publishing model and other factors on medical journals’ impact.
+We evaluated the association of the publishing model and other factors with medical journals’ impact.

 A sample of hybrid and gold OA medical journals indexed in Web of Science (WOS) and Scopus were included.
-The effect of the publishing model and other factors on journals’ impact factor (IF), CiteScore, quartile, and number of citations was assessed.
+The association of the publishing model and other factors with journals’ impact factor (IF), CiteScore, quartile, and number of citations was assessed.

-These findings indicate that gold OA publishing doesn’t result in higher impact or journals ranking.
+These findings indicate that gold OA publishing does not result in higher impact or journal ranking.
 Therefore, authors can continue to submit their work to high impact hybrid journals if their interest is getting published in reputable prestigious journals regardless of their publishing model.
-Gold OA journals are encouraged to reduce their fees to facilitate global research access.

 publishing, hybrid, open-access, publisher, journal, journal impact factor